 Thumbprint cookies are classic treat to share during the holidays, but I think they should be enjoyed year-round!

-I hope you enjoy these Healthy Vegan and Gluten-Free Thumbprint Cookies!
+I hope you enjoy these Gluten-Free Thumbprint Cookies!
 If you do try them I would love for you to come back and give the recipe a star rating.
 You can also leave a comment below to let everyone know how they turned out.

 - 1 1/2 cups almond flour (168 g) Pack into measuring cup like you would when measuring brown sugar.